-The U.S. DOT, Office of the Secretary, has announced the availability of $600 million to fund investments in road, rail, transit and port projects that will have a significant impact on the nation, a metropolitan area, or a region.
+The U.S. DOT, Office of the Secretary, has announced the availability of $500 million to fund investments in road, rail, transit, intermodal and port projects that will have a significant impact on the nation, a metropolitan area, or a region.
 This funding falls under the popular Transportation Investments Generating Economic Recovery or “TIGER” program.

 State, local, and tribal governments, including U.S. territories, transit agencies, port authorities, metropolitan planning organizations (MPOs), other political subdivisions of state or local governments, and multi-state or multi-jurisdictional groups applying through a single lead applicant are eligible to apply for TIGER grants.

-TIGER FY 2014 funds are available for obligation until the statutory deadline of September 30, 2016.
+TIGER FY 2015 funds are available for obligation until the statutory deadline of September 30, 2017.
 This extended schedule allows DOT to encourage the submission of applications for complex and multimodal projects that may require longer schedules.
-Final applications must be submitted through Grants.gov by April 28, 2014, at 5:00 p.m.
-EDT.
+Pre-applications must be submitted through https://engage.dot.gov/TIGER by 11:59 p.m.
+EDT on May 4; final applications are due via Grants.gov by 11:59 EDT on June 5, 2015.